Student leadership keeps all of the ECCC's clubs going. This page collects resources to help club officers successfully develop and grow their teams.

 If you get stuck at any point in either getting recognized or licensed, feel free to contact the Conference Director or National Manager.

 After that, your team is all set.
 As long as it is a recognized club on campus and your school submits the USAC Collegiate club license paperwork, you're ready to race regardless of whether you have one member or one hundred.
 Use the resources below and throughout this website to get your team racing and growing.
-You should have a few people monitoring the main eccc-announce mailing list so they get timely conference updates, as well as attending the annual ECCC meetings.
+You should have a few people monitoring the ECCC Discord server as well as the main eccc-announce mailing list so they get timely conference updates, as well as attending the annual ECCC meetings.
 All officers, old and new, are also strongly encouraged to read through the phenomenal USAC Collegiate Team Leader's Guide.

 From there, clubs vary enormously and the real hard work begins of recruiting members, getting to races, and building your team.
 Most clubs receive some financial support from their school, though the range is very wide and many schools do not provide funding in the first year.
 Some clubs remain just a handful of riders doing a few races.
 Others have grown into varsity programs with full time coaches and sophisticated, extensive racing and developmental programs.
 Where your club goes is up to you, so make it happen!